quid-agis/quid-agis.github.io/content/posts/2021-07-26-git-that-ssh-sorted/index.markdown

 Hi quid-agis!
 You have successfully authenticated, but GitHub does not provide shell access.
 ```

 Next, return to RStudio, Commit and Push, as per spec.
 At this stage, it should all be working correctly again.
 If not, carefully review the steps above and try again.
+The links below were accessed in the remediation of this issue.

 > References:
 1. [Why does Github recommend HTTPS over SSH?](https://stackoverflow.com/questions/11041729/why-does-github-recommend-https-over-ssh/11041782#11041782)